EVENTS & PROGRAMS

 History After Hours - Author Brady Crytzer

 Join the Pennsylvania Military Museum on Thursday, June 12, from 7-8PM for its speaker series, History After Hours.
 Author Brady Crytzer will present on the history of the American Revolution in Western Pennsylvania, highlighting the stories of rebels, redcoats, and Indigenous people.
 Crytzer has penned several books including, Hessians: Mercenaries, Rebels, and the War for British America and The Whiskey Rebellion: A Distilled History of an American Crisis.
 This one-hour lecture will take place at the Country Inn & Suites at 1357 East College Avenue, State College.
 The author will conduct a book signing afterwards.
-Other museum merchandise will also be available for purchase.
 This event is free and open to the public.
 Donations are encouraged.
 Contributions benefit the Pennsylvania Military Museum.
 This lecture series is proudly made possible by the generosity of Altoona's Lawruk Builders Incorporated.

-Join the Pennsylvania Military Museum on Saturday, June 14, from 1-3PM for Hell on Wheels: Guided Armor Tours.
-From Knights to Ironclads to Tanks, come hear of the armor that transformed warfare and society.
+Join the Pennsylvania Military Museum on Saturday, June 14, from 1-3PM for Hell on Wheels: A Guided Armor Tour.
+From Knights to Ironclads to Tanks, armor has transformed warfare and society.
 Explore vehicles of the past, including the M4 Sherman Tank, the M42 Duster, the M59 APC, and the M60A3 Tank.
-Participants will learn of their technicalities and their operators.
-Tours will start at the M4 and conclude at the M60.
+Participants will learn of their technicalities and operators.
+The tour will start at the M4 beside the main parking lot and conclude at the M60.
 Attendees are expected to dress appropriately for the weather and have proper footwear due to uneven terrain.
+Visitors will not be permitted to climb or enter the vehicles.
 The tour will happen rain or shine, unless deemed unsafe by staff.
 In the event of inclement weather or other unforeseen circumstances, the program will be canceled or rescheduled.
-If so, participants will be contacted via email or social media at least one hour in advance.
+If so, participants will be contacted via email or social media.
 Admission is $15 per person and all sales are final.
 Proceeds benefit the Pennsylvania Military Museum.

 They Fell Silent - A Guided Shrine Tour